-To support the development of specialized and proprietary coating applications, Dürr MEGTEC has an in-house Development Center with a roll-to-roll pilot coating line that can be rented and includes coating and drying capabilities.
+To support the development of specialized and proprietary coating applications, Dürr Megtec has an in-house Development Center featuring a roll-to-roll pilot coater with flotation drying capabilities.
 The pilot line includes coating and drying capabilities, providing a fully controlled test environment for complete process development and testing for short production runs.

-Located in our De Pere, Wisconsin, USA, facility, the in-house pilot lab line offers mixing capabilities for the preparation of slurry mixtures, multiple coating methods, a three-zone dryer that can be used with a wide range of substrates and tensions, plasma and corona treater for foil substrates, and on-line coating thickness measurement and tracking.
+Located in our De Pere, Wisconsin, USA, facility, the in-house pilot coating and drying line offers mixing capabilities for the preparation of slurry mixtures, multiple coating methods, a three-zone dryer that can be used with a wide range of substrates and tensions, plasma and corona treater for foil substrates, and on-line coating thickness measurement and tracking.

 Process engineers, R&D technicians, and analytic staff leverage their collective expertise to solve drying and coating challenges for an ever-increasing array of substrates.